STEPHEN KIMBER, a Professor of Journalism at the University of King’s College in Halifax, is an award-winning writer, editor and broadcaster.

 - Loyalists and Layabouts was shortlisted for the Evelyn Richardson and Dartmouth Nonfiction Awards.

-- What Lies Across the Water was long-listed for a Libris Award as Nonfiction Book of the Year for 2013 by the Canadian Booksellers’ Association.
+- What Lies Across the Water won the 2014 Evelyn Richardson Memorial Award for Nonfiction at the East Coast Literary Awards and was long-listed for a Libris Award as Nonfiction Book of the Year for 2013 by the Canadian Booksellers’ Association.

 Since 1983, he has taught journalism fulltime at the University of King’s College, where he specializes in creative nonfiction writing, newspaper reporting and editing and online journalism.
 From 1996-2003, in 2007-08 and 2013-14, he served as Director of the School of Journalism.
 In 1998-99, he was concurrently a Research Fellow with the Poynter Institute for Media Studies in St. Petersburg, Florida.
 In 2013, he co-founded King’s Master of Fine Arts in Creative Nonfiction degree program.